stan-dot/friendly-disco/post.md

 Devcontainer should have it already - https://doc.rust-lang.org/cargo/getting-started/installation.html

+To install pqrs just run `cargo install pqrs`.

 Regardless of your method of installation.
-Run `pqrs` to see if anything comes up, and then run `pqrs filepath` where the file path will be from the SQL script, `queries/save-humidity.sql`:
+Run `pqrs` to see if anything comes up, and then run `pqrs cat filename`.
-`path = 'file:///tmp/parquet_write/humidity'`
-Your file will be somewhere inside that folder, as we used `time_partition_pattern = '%Y/%m/%d/%H'` folder path will depend on the time you run the system.

 Inspect one of the parquet files with pqrs to see if the averages inside look similar to the ones you saw as output in the arroyo UI.